harshitvasu/just-notes/modern-history/spectrum-5.md

 passion for independence.
 Even when Dost Mohammed died in 1863, there was no interference in the war of succession.
 Lawrence’s policy rested on the fulfilment of two conditions:
-132 ✫ A Brief History of Modern India

 (i) that the peace at the frontier was not disturbed, and (ii) that no candidate in civil war sought foreign help.
 And as Sher Ali established himself on the throne, Lawrence tried